He lives with the bottle, that's the way it is [...]

 - Yet another example is the story of Albrecht Durer, and the Praying Hands: Albrecht and his brother were both promising artists, but in order for one to afford to go to school for formal training, the other had to stay behind and work in a mine.
 By the time Albrecht returned from training, his brother's hands were too damaged for drawing.
 Albrecht went on to become the most famous artist and engraver of his era, and his most iconic work is his brother's weathered hands, clasped in prayer.

 - This can happen to many college students as well.
-Something comes up (family woes, job necessities, etc.) that can cause a person to have to leave school for the time being and hoping to return, only to find that they can't return due to other issues/responsibilities at hand.
+Something comes up (family woes, job necessities, etc.) that can cause a person to have to leave school for the time being and hoping to return, only to find that they can't due to other issues/responsibilities at hand.
 This is mitigated by there being almost no stigma against dropping out of college as there is against dropping out of high school.